allisonwang25/cse15l-lab-reports-win24/lab1.md

      ![Screenshot](/cat/pathToDirectory.png)
      * The working directory when the command was run was `/home` as shown in the screenshot.
      * When this command is run with a path to a directory as the argument, an error occurs, and the terminal outputs an error message, saying that the argument is a directory.
+This error occurs because this command can only handle paths to files and cannot handle the path to a directory.
    * Path to _File_ as Argument

      ![Screenshot](/cat/pathToFile.png)